 Okpongo is a practice in which some people want to preserve either their father's name or their mother's name and they will take a look at a newborn child of someone who might have served them as house help or servant or their close relative and give the name of their late father or their late mother to the child.
 This is mostly done with the late mother's name because in our society we answer names to our fathers.
 So, as a means of preserving their mother's name, they give the name to a new-born child.
-By so doing, they treat the child as their mother's name-sake and take care of the child as a means of transferring their responsibilities toward their late mother to the child just because the child is bearing their late mother's name.
+By so doing, they treat the child as their mother's name-sake and take care of the child as a means of transferring their responsibilities toward their late mother's name.
 So, their late mother's name continues even when their mother is late.
 SO, Okpongo helps in the preservation of names (female, 52 years, trader, interviewed on 12th July 2024 at Uyo, Uyo Local Government Area)